bioconnector/workshops2015/lessons/rnaseq-1day/index.md

 <iframe src="//www.eventbrite.com/tickets-external?eid={{page.eventbrite}}&ref=etckt" frameborder="0" width="100%" height="253px" scrolling="auto"></iframe>
 {% endif %}

-## Before coming
+## Setup

-Before coming please install the software as instructed below, and take the pre-workshop survey (this should take ~60 seconds).
+Please bring a laptop with the software below installed (everything is free).
+You'll also need to create an Amazon Web Services account.
+I can't understate how important it is to do this *prior to the course* - we will not have time during the workshop to troubleshoot installation issues.
+Please email me (<a href="http://www.google.com/recaptcha/mailhide/d?k=01uXi4zl-bIdygzSeXF4649A==&amp;c=_81hv-sTQvJ9rjELjZNDJeAXTvLvkpfD9KEuItpEHTE=" onclick="window.open('http://www.google.com/recaptcha/mailhide/d?k\07501uXi4zl-bIdygzSeXF4649A\75\75\46c\75_81hv-sTQvJ9rjELjZNDJeAXTvLvkpfD9KEuItpEHTE\075', '', 'toolbar=0,scrollbars=0,location=0,statusbar=0,menubar=0,resizable=0,width=500,height=300'); return false;" title="Reveal this e-mail address">sd...</a>@virginia.edu) if you have any trouble.

+Setup checklist:

+* AWS account
+* Get a free AWS voucher from Dr. Turner.
+* PuTTY (Windows users only)
+* Cyberduck
+* R
+* RStudio
+* DESeq R package

+### Software setup, part I: AWS and a terminal

+{% include setup-shell.md %}

-### Software setup
+### Software setup, part II: R and RStudio

-{% include setup-rnaseq-1day.md %}
+{% include setup-r.md %}

-### Take the pre-workshop survey
+## Take the pre-workshop survey

 TBA